P. E. Holdsworth

 Can I send you my book?

-If you are interested in hiring me as a developmental book editor - helping you get your writing project from your head onto the page and crucially into book form - then please feel free to get in touch.
+If you are interested in hiring me as a developmental book editor to help you get your memoir, biography or creative non-fiction project out of your dreams and softly onto a page, then please feel free to get in touch.

 Can I work with you as an editing client?